Clitic: Mesoclitic

 A mesoclitic is a type of clitic that occurs between the stem of a verb and its affixes.
 Mesoclisis is rare outside of formal standard Portuguese, where it is predominantly found.
 In Portuguese, mesoclitic constructions are typically formed with the infinitive form of the verb, a clitic pronoun, and a lexicalized tense affix.

 For example, in the sentence conquistar-se-á ("it will be conquered"), the reflexive pronoun "se" appears between the stem conquistar and the future tense affix á.
 This placement of the clitic is characteristic of mesoclisis.
 Other examples include dá-lo-ei ("I will give it") and matá-la-ia ("he/she/it would kill her").
 These forms are typically found much more frequently in written Portuguese than in spoken varieties.
 Additionally, it is possible to use two clitics within a verb, as in dar-no-lo-á ("he/she/it will give it to us") and dar-ta-ei (ta = te + a, "I will give it/her to you").

 This phenomenon is possible due to the historical evolution of the Portuguese synthetic future tense, which comes from the fusion of the infinitive form of the verb and the finite forms of the auxiliary verb haver (from Latin habēre).
 This origin explains why the clitic can appear between the verb stem and its tense marker, as the future tense was originally a separate word.

 Colloquial Turkish exhibits an instance of a mesoclitic where the conjunction enclitic de ("also, as well") is inserted after the gerundive suffix -e connecting the verb stem to the potential suffix -(e)bilmek, effectively rendering it in its original auxiliary verb form bilmek (to know).
 Suffixed auxiliary verbs cannot be converted into individual verbs in Standard Turkish, and the gerundive suffix is considered an inseparable part of them.

 Distinction

 One distinction drawn by some scholars divides the broad term "clitics" into two categories, simple clitics and special clitics.
 This distinction is, however, disputed.

 Simple clitics

-Simple clitics are free morphemes: can stand alone in a phrase or sentence.
+Simple clitics are free morphemes that can stand alone in a phrase or sentence.
 They are unaccented and thus phonologically dependent upon a nearby word.
 They derive meaning only from that "host".

 Special clitics

-Special clitics are morphemes that are bound to the word upon which they depend: they exist as a part of their host.
+Special clitics are morphemes bound to the word on which they depend; they are part of the host word.
 That form, which is unaccented, represents a variant of a free form that carries stress.
 Both variants carry similar meaning and phonological makeup, but the special clitic is bound to a host word and is unaccented.